opensearch-project/documentation-website/_api-reference/list/index.md

 By default, List APIs return data in a `text/plain` format.
 Other supported formats are [YAML](https://yaml.org/), [CBOR](https://cbor.io/), and [Smile](https://github.com/FasterXML/smile-format-specification).

-To retrieve data in JSON format, use the `format=json` parameter with the following syntax:
+To retrieve data in the JSON format, use the `format=json` parameter with the following syntax.

 If you use the Security plugin, ensure you have the appropriate permissions.
 {: .note }